smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

 <alligator-python-plugins-API>` for details), including ``AlliGator``, which
 indicates an internal AlliGator parameter.
-For a user-provided input parameter, a short *description* is recommended and should be provided as a single commented string (``# description n`` being a **bad** description!).
+For a user-provided input parameter, a short *description* is recommended and should be provided as a single commented string (``# description n`` being replaced by something more... descriptive!).
 It will appear next to the name and value of the parameter in a dialog box when the plugin is called.
 An example of such a dialog box (corresponding to the example shown at the bottom of this page) is provided below.

 .. figure:: images/AlliGator-Python-Pugin-Input-Parameters-Dialog.png
    :align: center